Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Local, please!

-As tempting magnets for your fridge may look, remember that at least half of them are made in China!
+As tempting as magnets for your fridge may look, remember that at least half are made in China!

-Help the local economy and buy authentic souvenirs, including local leather products, olive oil, tsikoudia, embroidery, Cretan pottery, thyme honey, cheese, herbs, spices, etc.
+Help the local economy by buying authentic souvenirs, including local leather products, olive oil, tsikoudia, embroidery, Cretan pottery, thyme honey, cheese, herbs, and spices.

 And even better, buy directly from the producers or artisans.
 This guide will help you choose the right stuff.